 "Before there was a national organization, there were individuals" begins an early newsletter article about the National Federation.
 These individuals, the founding grandfathers and mothers of our movement -- a collection of parents and caregivers -- started a series of events in the late 80's that would, ultimately, lead to the formation of a then, yet unheard of type of movement, one that would rapidly elevate the field of mental health to a whole new level.

 The family movement can trace its roots back nearly three decades, beginning with a group of parents dissatisfied over the treatment of their children within many of the child serving systems.
 For example, only half of their children were in school, and of the half who were not, 75% were in the juvenile justice system.
-Some parents were forced to give up custody of their children in order to receive services.
+Some parents were forced to give up custody of their children in order to receive needed mental health services.

 In 1982, Jane Knitzer, a renowned researcher, defined the problem in an issue brief.
-“Unclaimed Children” turned the spotlight on a group of children and youth with the most serious disorders who were largely ignored and underserved by the mental health system.
+“Unclaimed Children” turned the spotlight on children and youth with the most serious disorders who were largely ignored and underserved by the mental health system.
 Her detailed descriptions were so engaging they set the stage for public conversations on these important issues to improve services for families living with mental health problems and psychosocial disabilities, especially in low and middle-income areas where effective services were often scarce.

 In 1986, Portland State University Research and Training Center on Family Support sponsored the first Families as Allies conference.
 Bringing together a diverse group of individuals looking to network with each other, this landmark meeting became a catalyst for the family movement, if not in part due to the conference's novel theme, well ahead of its time: "Families and Professionals Working Together."